Andrea041/Go-LoadBalancer-Exercise/README.md

-# Exercise in Go for the Distributed System and Cloud Computing course
+# Go 'mini-project' for the Distributed System and Cloud Computing course

 For correct usage of the program, it is necessary to have installed on your PC:
 - Go (specifically, the application has been developed using Go version 1.21.5)